FOUNDER · INVESTOR · TEACHER · WRITER

 Previously founded

-• Knotel — flexible offices across 10 countries, acquired by Newmark in 2021.
+• Knotel — flexible office at meaningful scale, acquired by Newmark in 2021.

-• Halo Neuroscience — neurostimulation to enhance brain function, later acquired by Flow Neuroscience.
+• Halo Neuroscience — neurostimulation for cognitive and physical performance, later acquired by Flow Neuroscience.

-• Peek — award-winning mobile email device and platform adopted worldwide.
+• Peek — an early mobile device and platform company built around simple, elegant internet access.

-• Virgin Mobile USA — founding-team member helping bring the company from idea to IPO.
+• Virgin Mobile USA — part of the founding team that helped take the company from launch to IPO.

-• Blue Mobile — Digicel Group initiative bringing prepaid wireless to the US (acquired).
+• Blue Mobile — prepaid wireless in the US, built with Digicel.

 Advisor & mentor roles